Quality of Screening Tests

 The quality of a screening test is described in terms of:

-- Sensitivity – how well the screening test shows who truly has a disease
+- Sensitivity – how well the screening test shows who truly has a certain disease

-- Specificity – how well the screening test shows who truly does not have a disease
+- Specificity – how well the screening test shows who truly does not have the disease

 The goals of any screening test are:

 - To correctly identify everyone who has a certain disease (100 percent sensitivity)

 - To correctly identify everyone who does not have the disease (100 percent specificity)

 A perfect test would correctly identify everyone with no mistakes.
 There would be no:

 - False negatives (when people who have the disease are missed by the test)